JACT Hunting

 Cara True - why do you hunt?

-As a teenager I quietly took in all of my uncles buck trophies, bear rugs, duck & goose decoys while listening to the exciting, animated hunting stories they told & I started to wonder about these great adventures.
+As a teen I observed my uncles buck trophies, bear rugs, duck & goose decoys while listening to their animated hunting stories & I started to wonder about these great adventures.

 uncle Dennis keller